On this page:

 A gravel driveway can work just as well for you as a brick paver at thousands less.
-For our 16′ x 40′ x 8” gravel driveway, you can figure about 163 yards of gravel or 22 tons.
-The low figure for pea gravel is $35 per metric ton, so about $775 – $800.
-Then, you will need to add equipment rental, man-hours, and preparation.
+For our 16′ x 40′ x 8″ gravel driveway, you can figure about 163 yards of gravel or 22 tons.
+The low figure for pea gravel is $25 to $35 per metric ton, so about $550 to $770.
+Then, you will need to add equipment rental, labor, and preparation.
 Use our gravel driveway calculator to estimate costs.

 An asphalt driveway is a great-looking alternative and will last for years when sealed and maintained.
-You can use our convenient asphalt driveway calculator to determine how much it will cost.
-The average is about $3 – $6/sq. ft. without the base or sealer added.
-Therefore, our 16′ x 40′ driveway is about $5,000.
+You can use our convenient asphalt calculator to estimate how much materials will cost.
+The average is about $7 to $13 per sq. ft. installed.
+Therefore, our 16′ x 40′ driveway is about $4,480 to $8,320 installed.

 Stamped concrete typically costs twice as much as plain concrete.
 However, if you had your heart set on a paver driveway and couldn’t afford it, stamped concrete can be made to mimic paver brick for possibly half the price.
 Although stamped concrete is not as durable as pavers, the price difference could make it worthwhile, especially when you add a thicker base of gravel.

 The stamped concrete is rated at 9K psi, while the brick pavers are rated at 12K.
 Therefore, either is capable of supporting even a large SUV, which generally weighs around 4,800 pounds.
-Stamped concrete will cost about $10 – $16/sq. ft., so our 640 sq. ft. driveway is about $6,400-10,500.
+Stamped concrete will cost about $10 to $16 per sq. ft., so our 640 sq. ft. driveway is about $6,400 to 10,500.

 Get Estimates for Your Paver Driveway

 After you have developed your driveway plans, it’s time to get some estimates.
 You should get three estimates from reputable driveway pavers in your area and ask them to include two or three options.
-That way, if you change your mind about a method you already have the price for the others.
-Good luck and enjoy your driveway.
+That way, if you change your mind about your preferred option, you already have the price for the others.